openedx/edx-documentation/en_us/shared/set_up_course/course_staffing.rst

 .. note::  Any course team member can delete content created by other team members.

-To add a course team member:
+To add a course team member, follow these steps.

 #.
 Ensure you have Admin access.
 #.
 Ensure that the new team member has registered and activated an account.